dharshiniramesh1009/Automatic-Light-control-using-Arduino-Controller/README.md

 ##  AIM:

-To design and simulate automatic light controller using LDR and Arduino UNO controller in proteus.
+To design and simulate automatic light controller using LDR and Arduino UNO controller in proteus

 ## Software required:
 Arduino IDE </br>